This easy Vegan Brazilian Cheese Bread uses tapioca starch, potato, olive oil, and spices to make a dairy-free pão de queijo. Gluten-free.

 - Bake for 32 to 35 minutes.
 The outsides should be dry and the bottoms should start turning a golden brown (lift one to check).
 The tops of the cheese bread will not really brown at all.

-- Allow vegan brazilian cheese bread to cool for a few minutes on baking sheet.
+- Allow vegan Brazilian cheese bread to cool for a few minutes on baking sheet.
 Serve warm.
 Best eaten the day they are made.

 Rita D